ofajs/ofa-v4-docs/docs/en/api/others/path.md

 # PATH

-The `PATH` attribute is usually used for custom components or page components to obtain the file address of the registered component.
+The `PATH` property is usually used for custom components or page components to obtain the file address of the registered component.
 This can help you understand the source of the component during development, especially when you need to reference or load other resource files.
-You can use the `PATH` attribute to construct the file path.
+You can use the `PATH` property to construct the file path.

-Here is a simple example that demonstrates how to use the `PATH` attribute in a custom component:
+Here is a simple example that demonstrates how to use the `PATH` property in a custom component:

 ```html
 <my-comp id="myCustomComponent">